Back to Blog

 How to Diagnose Which Bearing Is Failing

 Listen carefully to the noise.
 Note if it's louder when turning left or right.
 Noise louder turning right suggests the left bearing is failing.
 The bearing on the outside of the turn loads more heavily.
 A mechanic can confirm by raising the vehicle and spinning each wheel while listening.
 Professional diagnosis is quick and accurate.
+For a real-world angle, How Potholes Are Killing Your Suspension This Spring is worth reviewing.

 How long can you drive with a bad wheel bearing?